 I’ve heard about a pilot shortage – is it true?

 Yes and no; there’s certainly mixed evidence.
-It’s true that Boeing’s Pilot and Technician Outlook projects that between 2015 and 2033, the world’s aviation system will require 533,000 new commercial airline pilots, but the truth of this is that almost half of these pilots will be required in the Asia Pacific region.
-The Gulf airlines continue their huge expansion plans, with more aircraft orders placed by the quarter and Emirates recently announcing plans to hire more than 11,000 staff in 2015.
+It’s true that Boeing’s Pilot and Technician Outlook projects that over the next 20 years, the world’s aviation system will require 790,000 new commercial airline pilots.
+One-third of these pilots will be required in the Asia Pacific region, another 206,00 in North America and Europe 146,000 – that’s a lot of pilots needed!

 It’s also true that due to adjustments in pilots’ age regulations, there is large number of pilot captains set to reach retirement age over the next few years, which has created greater awareness of the need to train pilots of the future with a captain’s skill set in mind.